Arvinth-Krishna/Reco-PC-Server/README.md

 ### ★ Sleep  [⇪](https://github.com/Arvinth-Krishna/Reco-PC-Server#features-list--)

 * !sleep or !sleep *minutes*
+	> ⚠ Warning: Sleep command may act as hibernate.
+(Please create a pull request if you know to fix this issue.)
+	>
 	> Sleeps your computer immediately or with a time delay in minutes.

 		e.g: !sleep 30